 With this in mind, you probably want to work on this so that you don’t cause harm, but equally you don’t want to relegate it back to the shadow where it will only fester and burst to the forefront during moments out of your control.

 You may want to get therapy and find an outlet for this rage and positive coping mechanisms for the self-destructive behaviour.

-On the flip side, shadow traits such as lust or arrogance can be integrated into our lives.
-Through a different lens, lust can be viewed as you expressing your sexuality, and arrogance could be tempered into confidence.
+On the flip side, shadow traits such as arrogance can be accepted and integrated into our lives.
+Through a different lens and self-development, arrogance could be tempered into confidence.

 This will all help you reach true self-love.

 Journaling has been a key part of my shadow work journey and I couldn’t recommend it highly enough.

 Using journal prompts for shadow work can help coax the answers you’ve been looking for out of your unconscious and onto the paper.

 What’s more, you can look back at your work and see how far you’ve progressed, or look for clues you might have previously missed.